 The Amazing Audiobooks Committee consists of eight members and one Chair.
-Members serve for two-year terms and may not serve more than two consecutive terms.
+Committee members, including administrative assistants and chairs, are appointed by YALSA's President-Elect and serve a term of one year.
+Committee members may be selected to serve a concurrent, second one-year term based on the member's first year performance and his/her interest and availability in serving another year, for a total of a two-year maximum concurrent term length on the committee.
 The term of service begins at the end of Midwinter in the year under consideration and concludes at the end of the committee’s Midwinter selection meeting.
 A Board Liaison from the YALSA Board is assigned to the committee to handle questions from the Chair and the committee regarding procedure, personnel, and the eligibility of recordings.
 The Board Liaison works with the Chair to review the procedures of the committee and to make recommendations for improving the work of the committee.
 Recommendations range from those that can be implemented easily to those requiring action by the YALSA Board.
 Committee members consult the Liaison should there be unusual issues that the Chair cannot resolve, particularly issues regarding the Chair.
 If the Chair desires, the Vice President/President-Elect of YALSA may appoint an administrative assistant in consultation with the Committee Chair.
 The administrative assistant will assist the Chair in duties that may include the following: maintaining the nominations' database, tabulating votes and other such duties assigned by the Chair.
 The administrative assistant is a non-voting member of the Committee, and must be a YALSA member.

 Members who have served two consecutive years as a member and/or administrative assistant may not be appointed to the same committee for three years from the conclusion of their last term.
 This guideline will not apply to the Chair.
 In extreme circumstances, and at the President’s discretion, an exception may be made if a committee member resigns suddenly.
 The President, after discussion with the Committee Chair, may determine that the best course of action is to fill the vacancy with an experienced committee member, and appoint a member in good standing who successfully served on the committee in question during the previous three years.